 The tide is beginning to turn as more healthcare professionals advocate for medication reviews, deprescribing and the use of “alternative” or non-drug therapies for managing pain.
 Even when medical treatments or prescription drugs are vital for recovery, people can still benefit from alternative therapies with proven benefits, which can be used to complement and enhance treatments.

-Here are five that have been tested by researchers.
+Here are three that have been tested by researchers.
 Click on the links for details about the studies.

 1. Get your groove on

 There’s a reason why music is such a major part of life for most people: it can entertain, inspire, cheer, soothe, motivate and relax.
 But can it relieve pain?
 According to research evidence, listening to certain kinds of music before, during and/or after surgery helps reduce pain, anxiety and depression (1-7).

 Like it or not, if we want to stay healthy and mobile into our senior years we need to make exercise a part of our daily routine.
 It’s hard to stay motivated and active though, especially when something (back, knees, hips, old football injury) is acting up again.
 But don’t give up: research shows exercise can be one of the best ways to relieve back pain or knee pain (8;9).